 - Film and TV subjects

-03Search and Rescue
+Search and Rescue

-Equipping drones with infrared and/or night vision sensors allows search and rescue teams to detect missing individuals by heat emissions as well as visually, and drones can deliver emergency supplies as needed.
+Equipping drones with infrared and/or night vision sensors allows search-and-rescue teams to detect missing individuals by heat emissions as well as visually, and drones can deliver emergency supplies as needed.

-A drone can perform a close-up survey of the exterior of a building and deliver high-resolution video of the roof, gutters, chimneys, and building envelope, enabling the building owner to detect trouble spots in advance.
+A drone can perform a close-up survey of the exterior of a building and deliver high-resolution video of the roof, gutters, chimneys, and building envelope, enabling a building owner to detect trouble spots in advance.